thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 [INSERT RELATIONS HERE]

-## What's a join statement and why is it useful?

-In SQL, a **join statement** combines records from two or more tables in a relational database.
-The combined records can be viewed or even saved to a new table.

-Additionally, you can combine fields from two or more tables by joining on values that are common to each.
-There are five types of joins, though in this lesson, we'll only cover the first one:

-- `INNER JOIN`
-- `LEFT OUTER JOIN`
-- `RIGHT OUTER JOIN`
-- `FULL OUTER JOIN`
-- `CROSS JOIN`

-As a full stack developer, you'll save data in separate tables and then use joins to get it back together.

 ## Learn the data model

 Suppose we were building an application that allows users to build resumes.
 In this data model we have tables for